Fixed rate mortgage time bomb in 2023 that could worsen house price falls - NewsBreak

 Home borrowers who took out fixed rate loans last year face a tough time in 2023 as their monthly repayments surge by 40 per cent - potentially worsening home price falls.

-More than a third of Australian mortgages are now fixed as a high proportion of borrowers took advantage of the Reserve Bank's record-low 0.1 per cent cash rate.
+More than a third of Australian mortgages are now fixed because a high proportion of borrowers took advantage of the Reserve Bank's record-low 0.1 per cent cash rate.

 This saw the banks in 2021 offer fixed-rate loans with ultra-low rates of two per cent.